dib-lab/charcoal/doc/README.md

 charcoal uses k-mer-based methods to identify potential contaminants.
-Contigs that are taxonomically inconsistent with the rest of the genome are identified and then remove.
+Contigs that are taxonomically inconsistent with the rest of the genome are identified and then removed.

 charcoal relies on reference databases of genomes with a high quality taxonomy to flag likely contamination.
 We provide a database and set